6 Best Buy Now, Pay Later Apps for Small Businesses in 2023

 Afterpay is a pay-in-four BNPL app with the highest customer rating of those on our list—4.8 out of 5 stars, according to more than 180 customer reviews.
 Customers enjoy interest-free installments while you get your money in full within 48 hours of the purchase, guaranteed.
 Finance sites recommend the pay-in-four financing service especially for Gen Zers still learning to manage money.
 It offers smart card limits to help shoppers develop good spending habits, so it’s a good choice if you cater to that crowd.

-In January 2022, Block—which is made up of Square, Cash App, Spiral, TIDAL, and TBD54566975—acquired Afterpay for its family of financial services.
-Square launched its first integration with Afterpay, offering the BNPL service to Square Online in the US and Australia.
+In the news: In January 2022, Block—which is made up of Square, Cash App, Spiral, TIDAL, and TBD54566975—acquired Afterpay for its family of financial services.
+Square has launched its first integration with Afterpay, offering the BNPL service to Square Online and Square POS in the US and Australia.

-According to Afterpay’s finding, 57% of consumers are more likely to choose your site if you offer Afterpay financing, retailer AOV sees an average of 18% increase when they offer Afterpay, and 85% of Afterpay users discovered a new merchant in the last six months via the Afterpay app.
-While impressive, Afterpay’s success stats are somewhat lower than those of the other providers.
+According to Afterpay’s findings, retailers using the service see an 18% AOV increase.
+Additionally, 57% of consumers are more likely to choose your site if you offer Afterpay financing, and 85% of Afterpay users discovered a new merchant in the last six months via the Afterpay app.
+While impressive, Afterpay’s success stats are somewhat lower than those reported by the other providers.
 Even so, these are not bad, and the acquisition by Block certainly helps merchants using Square POS, ecommerce, and payment solutions.

 Zip: Best for Small Transactions